Jimk72/Icarus-Mod-Manager-Beta/README.md

 -Added Creative mode to merge options

-This will reduce all crafting bench cost to 0.
+This will reduce all crafting bench costs to 0.

 -Added Speed Crafting to merge options